 Fact-checked with HomeInsurance.com

-Whole life insurance policies come in a few different variations.
+Whole life insurance policies come in a few different variations:

 - Universal life operates similarly, but splits premium payments into investment funds and cash accounts that accrue interest.
 These are also tax-free and may be a source of loans.

-- A universal variable policy, while more expensive, combines these features and also allows policyholders to control how funds are invested.
+- A variable universal policy, while more expensive, combines these features and also allows policyholders to control how funds are invested.

-- Mortgage life insurance is a policy that, upon your death, assures that your home mortgage is paid off.
+- Mortgage life insurance is a policy that, upon your death, assures your home mortgage is paid off.
 No other death benefit is paid to beneficiaries.

 Fortunately, active military and retired veterans have life insurance options that are exclusively available to members of the armed forces.

-- Serviceman’s Group Life Insurance (SGLI) may be purchased by any active duty military, members of Reserves and ROTC, and other groups such as employees of the U.S. Public Health Service (PHS) and the National Oceanic and Atmosphere Administration (NOAA).
+- Servicemembers’ Group Life Insurance (SGLI) may be purchased by any active duty military, members of Reserves and ROTC, and other groups such as employees of the U.S. Public Health Service (PHS) and the National Oceanic and Atmosphere Administration (NOAA).

-- Veteran’s Group Life Insurance (VGLI) offers a natural transition from an active duty policy to a retired veteran’s policy.
+- Veterans Group Life Insurance (VGLI) offers a natural transition from an active duty policy to a retired veteran’s policy.
 VGLI and SGLI both serve group policies in which the enrollees collectively keep premiums low.